About Wicked Campers Australia

 Where can I pick up a Wicked Camper in Australia?

-Wicked operates depots in Brisbane, Sydney, Melbourne, Adelaide, Perth, Cairns, Darwin, Hobart, and Alice Springs — one of the widest networks in the budget campervan segment.
+Wicked operates depots in Brisbane, Sydney, Melbourne, Adelaide, Perth, Cairns, Darwin, Hobart, Alice Springs, Broome, and Exmouth — one of the widest networks in the budget campervan segment.
 One-way hire is available between most locations.
 The Brisbane depot is the operational hub.

 What is the minimum age to hire a Wicked Camper?